Ghost train: Lincoln's Funeral Train

-Ghost trains in other states
+In other states

 There are several ghost train folklore in various states.
-A collection of Louisiana folklore notes of a road in Baton Rouge, Louisiana, "[t]he lights of a ghost train are also said to appear on the old bridge occasionally.
+A collection of Louisiana folklore notes of a road in Baton Rouge, Louisiana, "the lights of a ghost train are also said to appear on the old bridge occasionally.
 Its shrill, lonely whistle has been heard many times around the bridge".
 In Iredell County, North Carolina, a ghost train was reputed to pass through the area, with local legend holding that a train that had wrecked on the spot in 1891 "plays out that deadly scene again on each anniversary of the wreck", with signs including "grinding metal, screaming passengers and a watchman's light".
 In August 2010, 29-year-old Christopher Kaiser was struck and killed by a real locomotive while with a group of people waiting in the vicinity of the tracks to hear the ghost train.
-San Antonio, Texas has tales about a bus accident where the victims were forced to traverse the railway and perished.
+San Antonio, Texas has tales about a bus crash where the victims were forced to traverse the railway and perished.
 They are alleged to haunt the railroad tracks.

-Ghost trains in other countries
+Sweden

-There are several ghost trains in other countries.
-Silverpilen (Silver Arrow) is a Stockholm Metro train which features in several Swedish urban legends alleging sightings of the train's "ghost".
-The St. Louis Ghost Train, better known as the St. Louis Light, is visible at night along an old abandoned rail line in between Prince Albert and St. Louis, Saskatchewan.
-Two local students won an award for investigating and eventually duplicating the phenomenon, which they determined to be caused by the diffraction of distant vehicle lights.
-A history of the Canadian railways recounts, from a town in Saskatchewan, that "[t]he strange story of a ghost train has been told many times.
-The site where it occurs is a former railway crossing along a side road around eight kilometres north of the town".
-Another Canadian story from May 1908 tells of a ghost train with blinding lights that travelled on non-existent tracks.
+The Silver Train of Stockholm (Silverpilen) is a ghost train which features in several Swedish urban legends alleging sightings of a silver colored metro train in the Stockholm Metro.
+Many of these urban legends are link this train with the unfinished Kymlinge ghost station.